What Is Hair Bleach Chart? Explore The Levels of Hair Bleaching

 A hair bleach chart is a visual representation that illustrates different levels of hair lightness achieved through the bleaching process.
 The chart typically ranges from level 1 (darkest, black hair) to level 10 (lightest, platinum blonde).
 Each level represents a specific depth or lightness of color.

-Levels Of Bleached Hair And How To Go From Dark To Light
+The Levels of Hair Bleaching And How To Go From Dark To Light

 The levels of bleached hair typically range from 1 to 10, with 1 being the darkest (black) and 10 being the lightest (platinum blonde).
 Here’s a breakdown of each level and a guide on how to go from dark to light.
 Levels of Bleached Hair: